 To email me or to order follow this link.

-I have a number of SD Systems Versafloppy II S-100 controller cards, unused with docs and some software.
-These cards were designed to operate 8-inch or 5.25 inch floppy drives, soft sectored format, single or double density.
-Their S-100 design is I/O mapped, uses two 8-bit unidirectional data buses and 16 address lines, and requires the older-style "phase 1" clock line.
-(YOu can invert the "phase 2" line with a simple LS7404 inverter added to the card.)
+I have for sale a number of unused old stock SD Systems Versafloppy II S-100 floppy controller cards.
+Docs and software are available online and on this Web page.
+These cards were designed to operate 8-inch or 5.25 inch floppy drives, soft sectored format,single or double density.
+Their S-100 design is I/O mapped, uses two 8-bit unidirectional data buses and 16 address lines (early S-100 and Altair/IMSAI).
+While the board requires the older-style "phase 1" clock line, you can invert the "phase 2" line with a simple LS7404 inverter added to the card.
 There is no ROM or serial I/O on this card.
-The VF II was sold in two slightly different versions, which are described on this page.
+The VF II was produced in two slightly different versions, which are described on this page.
+I offer one of the versions

 These Versafloppy II cards were used by SD Systems in their SDOS systems.
-SDOS is similar but NOT identical to CP/M. Those systems used a ROM to support the SDOS BIOS and SDOS format programs, and CP/M's equivalents.
+SDOS is similar but NOT identical to CP/M. SD Systems used an elaborate ROM to support the SDOS BIOS and SDOS format programs, and CP/M's equivalents.
 We have SDOS BIOS and ROM sources, the manual, and various other software, all as described below.
 We offer no warrenties on any of the software below or included with the VF II card.
-But there is plenty of information here to help you use these cards and software and to write your own code.
+But there is plenty of information here to help you use these cards and software.
+Many people have, and I reference some of their software work here.